Data Drift: Monitor Model Performance Changes with Fiddler's Insights

 Last updated

 Model performance can be poor if models trained on a specific dataset encounter different data in production.
-This is called data drift.
+This is called data drift and it is a metric which is available on model inputs, outputs, and custom features.
+On the Insights dashboard for your model, Fiddler gives you a diverse set of visuals to explore different metrics.

 Fiddler supports the following: